AMHembrough/Final-Projcet/README.md

 ### Questions we hope to answer with the data

 We want to learn how to conduct time series analysis with “out-of-sample” forecasting via supervised machine learning, specifically ARIMA.
-We will project crude oil pricing.
+We will project crude oil pricing, RIN d-type pricing, and the DJSI-US pricing.

 Time permitting, we are also interested in completing a VAR analysis.